Back to Colorado

 Common consumption area

-A shared space within an entertainment district where customers can consume alcohol purchased from licensed premises.
+A shared space within an entertainment district where customers from different businesses can sit together to consume their drinks.

 Limits and Unknowns